smilack/purescript-gesso/README.md

 - Documentation, including a quick-start guide, is in the docs folder.
 - If you encounter a bug, the documentation is unclear or incorrect, or you have ideas for improving the API, open an issue.
-- For general help or questions, create a thread on the [PureScript Discourse](https://discourse.purescript.org/).
+- For general help or questions, create a thread on the [PureScript Discourse instance](https://discourse.purescript.org/) or the [PureScript Discord Server](https://purescript.org/chat).

 ## Examples